 Parking for buses and cars is available within a secure parking area.
-Part of this area has been damaged by flooding and is currently undergoing repair so please take care.

 On payment of an entrance fee, visitors may go to the restaurant, plant sales and toilets.
 From here you can wander around the beautiful Garden and walk the trails on the estate.